Hello there—my name is Karen Amarotico.

 Thank you so much for your thoughtful message.
 I really appreciate it.
 It brings to mind these words from Maya Angelou “I’ve learned that people will forget what you said, people will forget what you

-did, but people will never forget how you made them feel.”
 I want every pie recipient to know that they have made a difference in my life and that I appreciate them.
 It seems that sometimes people question my motive… asking “Why are you giving me a pie?”
 Other times I have felt that the person did not know what to say.
 My hope is that this project will be akin to planting seeds of kindness.
 My intention is not to harvest the seeds… but to allow them to sprout wherever they may.

 lilmmoe